 Hildie Cohen

-Hildie is a senior research director in the Health Sciences department at NORC at the University of Chicago with over 10 years of experience in project management, training, evaluation, and data governance with subject matter expertise in substance use prevention and intervention strategies.
-For five years, Hildie served as the project manager for the Conrad N. Hilton Foundation’s Adolescent SBIRT Initiative where she oversaw the development and dissemination of a comprehensive curriculum to train current and future healthcare practitioners to have conversations with youth about substance use.
-For three years, she coordinated a monthly Learning Collaborative for educators where educators shared best practices, barriers and facilitators, and innovative ideas implementing adolescent SBIRT curriculum.
+For five years, Hildie served as the project manager for the Conrad N. Hilton Foundation’s Adolescent SBIRT Initiative where she oversaw the development and dissemination of a comprehensive curriculum to train current and future health care practitioners to have conversations with youth about substance use.
+As part of the initiative, she coordinated a monthly Learning Collaborative where educators shared best practices, barriers and facilitators, and innovative ideas for implementing adolescent SBIRT (Screening, Brief Intervention, and Referral to Treatment) programs.
 The project trained over 25,000 individuals and involved over 600 universities/colleges and organizations.
 As part of this work, Hildie also directed a large-scale evaluation of the impact of the training on learner outcomes.

 Education